Stephen-Gates/report-gallery/docs/story/index.md

 ##  Applications supporting your Processes

-This report shows which <span class="app">Applications</span> support your processes.
+This report shows which Applications support your processes.
 This view shows the lifecycle of each application.

 ![Application Matrix](../assets/images/application-matrix-process-ug-lifecycle.png){: .zoom }